 One of our latest clients in Los Altos had a home that needed help.
-The home was a decent size at 3,000 sq.ft. but needed a lot of renovation as you can see from the before pictures.
+The home was a decent size at 3,000 sq.ft. but needed a lot of renovation.
 In order to make all the required changes, remodeling would just not be enough, we needed to start from scratch and build new, but if the size of the home didn’t need to change why not keep the original footprint?

 With the list of needs penciled out our architecture team got to work.
 For the exterior, our architect Ope created a design that would keep with the prairie style of the neighborhood but added a craftsman style twist to bring it up to date.
 The also added a shed dormer (flat roof over the window) to the foyer space above the front door instead of the typical traditional gable (the triangular look) which really helped modernize it.

 Upon entering the house you are greeted with a grand 2 level foyer and raised ceilings to give the space a more substantial feel.
 There is an open concept living area that opens up to the back of the house, with accordion-style “centor” sliding glass doors to access the back of the home and provide maximum light inside.
 With the client’s needs met for design, we are ready to start building their dream home.
 Stay tuned for updates on their construction progress.